lewisbails/real-estate/README.md

 ![style](https://github.com/lewisbails/real-estate/actions/workflows/style.yml/badge.svg?event=push&branch=master)

 * How much does the number of bedrooms or bathrooms affect the asking price for rentals in Adelaide?
 What about the type of dwelling?
-* Using coarsened exact match, a matching method for causal inference, we aim to provide answers to such questions.
+* Using coarsened exact matching, a matching method for causal inference, we aim to provide answers to such questions.

 ## Setup